URI CS Education Research:

 Does personalized reteach improve learning?

-Within each learner, do gap concepts that receive CuraAI's reteach gain more on a neutral cumulative assessment than a matched held-out control concept?
+Within each learner, do gap concepts that receive CuraAdapt's reteach gain more on a neutral cumulative assessment than a matched held-out control concept?

 RQ2 · Generation Quality

-Is the generated reteach instructionally accurate, genuinely personalized to the individual, and effective?
+Is the generated reteach instructionally accurate and genuinely personalized to the individual?

 RQ3 · Acceptability